 In anticipation of impending government intervention on DNS flow, Mozilla supported an open-source browser extension, DeSOPA, to enable American internet users to connect to foreign DNS servers automatically.
 Although the recent amendment to SOPA addressed security issues related to domain name server resolution, it still leaves many legitimate websites exposed to undue censorship from ISPs and search engines.
 Under the proposed bill, a foreign website that received a temporary restraining order from a US court due to copyright violation can be completely blocked by local ISPs even if the court only orders the removal of a particular content hosted on a subdomain.
 Doing so is expected to reduce compliance costs on the part of local ISPs.

 By simply installing this browser extension, online surfers can access pirated content and contested services even if the DNS servers of their local ISPs block them.
 Just click the DeSopa button, and Firefox will send the client request to DNS servers outside the US.
 DeSopa will cache the IP response of valid servers to resolve future DNS requests faster.

 When DeSopa is activated, the address bar of the browser will display the IP address of the website rather than its domain name.
 The IP address will be visible instead of the domain name even if you click the internal links.

 DeSopa is slower at first usage as compared with DNS servers provided by ISPs.
 DeSopa has to compare responses from three different offshore DNS services.
 Moreover, this tool will not work for millions of websites hosted on a common server since they share the same IP address.

 Mozilla Under Government Pressure

-This was a guest post by Bradley Zarich who manages the outsourcing operations of eServe BPO.
-He writes about wireless gadgets, satellite broadband trends, C-band connectivity and other techie stuffs.
+This was a guest post by Bradley Zarich, who manages the outsourcing operations of eServe BPO.
+He writes about wireless gadgets, satellite broadband trends, C-band connectivity, and other techie stuff.